tayyabqadir877/shopify-webhook/README.md

+##test by tayyab qadir to check the directory is publically accessable or not
 # Shopify Webhooks in AWS
 This details how to handle Shopify webhooks using AWS API Gateway, Lambda, and SQS.
 Read the complete blog post at https://rewind.io/blog/handle-shopify-webhooks-without-a-server/ first.